She-Hulk (Lyra): Fictional character biography

-Following the failed assassination attempt during which a key component of the male genetic birthing matrix—stolen to replace an identical component of the Femizon's matrix—is destroyed, Lyra is dispatched back in time to the era of Dark Reign on Earth-616 in a last-ditch attempt to prevent the extinction of her people.
+Following the failed assassination attempt during which a key component of the male genetic birthing matrix—stolen to replace an identical component of the Femizons' matrix—is destroyed, Lyra is dispatched back in time to the era of Dark Reign on Earth-616 in a last-ditch attempt to prevent the extinction of her people.
 Assisted by Boudicca, a digital wrist toy reprogrammed with Femizon technology, Lyra begins seeking the greatest hero of the era—by which she inevitably means a man, due to the word's definition male-specific curse in her culture.
 Due to many of the warring tribes of men having taken former heroes such as Wolverine and Sentry as symbols of worship to continue their war on the Femizons, Lyra hopes that by killing the greatest hero, the men will have nothing to worship and many Femizons will be spared.

 She comes into conflict with the original She-Hulk (Jennifer Walters).
 In this fight, She-Hulk makes references to Thundra and how she looks similar to Lyra, which angers Lyra.
 It is then discovered that Lyra becomes weaker as she becomes angrier.
-Before Jennifer can capitalize, the Sentry intervenes.
-Lyra tells the Sentry that she is looking for the greatest hero, and the name of that hero is Norman Osborn.
+Before Jennifer can capitalize, Sentry intervenes.
+Lyra tells Sentry that she is looking for the greatest hero, and the name of that hero is Norman Osborn.
 When Lyra finally manages to confront him, she reveals that her mission is not to kill him, but to breed with him.
 Upon kissing him, she recollects all the evil he will be responsible for creating in the future and refuses to go through with it.
-Norman and the rest of the Dark Avengers corner Lyra, but Jennifer Walters rushes to her aid.
+Osborn and the rest of the Dark Avengers corner Lyra, but Walters rushes to her aid.
 Both manage to escape by the aid of A.R.M.O.R.
 Instead of returning to her Earth, Lyra decides to stay and become an agent of A.R.M.O.R.

-Lyra went out in search of Jennifer Walters, as only she could help her in orientation on Earth-616.
+Lyra seeks out Jennifer Walters, as only she could help her in orientation on Earth-616.
 However, she is attacked by the Gamma Corps, who were hired by Osborn to capture her and Boudicca to recover incriminating files she stole from Osborn and to gain knowledge of the future that would be beneficial to Osborn.
 Lyra, however, proves to be too difficult to capture.
-She is later seen in the company of Red She-Hulk and M.O.D.O.K and has joined their ranks for unknown reasons.
-After Thundra betrays Intelligencia to aid Red Hulk, Lyra takes her position in the Frightful Four.